ros2/design/articles/150_ros_command_line.md

 ### Additional operators

 Stop using the same `:=` operator for parameter assignments and name remapping rules and introduce additional operators e.g. `:=` for parameter assignment and `~=` for name remapping.
-This keeps the command line verbosity at a minimum, but is error prone.
+This keeps the command line verbosity at a minimum and avoids the need for flags, but is error prone.

 ### Full name addressing

-Rely on full name addressing to disambiguate operator significance e.g. `rosparam://this:=that` would mean to assign a `that` string value to parameter `this` while `rostopic://this:=that` would mean to remap topic `this` to `that`.
-This signficantly increases the command line verbosity.
+Rely on full name addressing to disambiguate operator significance e.g. `rosparam://this:=that` would result in a `that` string value being assigned to parameter `this` while `rosremap://this:=that` would result in name `this` being remapped to name `that`.
+Other URL schemes, specific to each interface type e.g. `rostopic` and `rosservice`, may also be used to further scope remapping rules.
+This signficantly increases command line verbosity, but still avoids the need for flags.

 ### Prefixed option names

-Remove the need for double dash tokens (`--`), conventionally used to signify the end of CLI options for a command, by adding the `--ros-` prefix to all ROS specific command line options e.g. `--ros-remap`, `--ros-param`, etc. This somewhat increases the command line verbosity.
+Remove the need for double dash tokens (`--`), conventionally used to signify the end of CLI options for a command, by adding the `--ros-` prefix to all ROS specific command line flags e.g. `--ros-remap`, `--ros-param`, etc.
+In exchange, it makes argument extraction slightly more difficult as all options must be known ahead of time, whereas `--ros-args`-based namespacing can achieve the same with a couple rules.
+It also increases command line verbosity.